 Each course is assigned a credit value based on hours of instruction (usually 5 credits) as determined by Alberta Education.
-To receive credits in a course, a student must achieve a mark of 50%.
+To receive credits in a course, a student must achieve a mark of BEGINNING (50%) or higher.
 Credits can only be earned once in any course.
-A grade of 50% must be obtained to proceed to the next course in the sequence.
+A grade of BEGINNING (50%) must be obtained to proceed to the next course in the sequence.
 No credits will be granted when the maximum credits in a course have been previously awarded.
-Students achieving between 40% and 49% in a core course may, instead of repeating the course, take a course in a lower alternative sequence.
-For example, if receiving a mark of 42% in English 10-1, the student can proceed to English 20-2.
+Students earning LIMITED (40%-49%) in a core course may, instead of repeating the course, take a course in a lower alternative sequence.
+For example, if receiving a mark of 42% (LIMITED) in English 10-1, the student can proceed to English 20-2.
 If that course is passed, the student will receive retroactive credits in English 10-2.
 Students who successfully complete the next grade level course in the alternative sequence will then be granted retroactive credit for the prerequisite course.
 Most Grade 11 and 12 courses require prerequisite courses.